sandialabs/SRLS/README.md

 npm run electron:serve
 ```

-The browser-based testing (npm run serve) does not work for because an
+*Note: At the current time, browser-based testing (npm run serve) does not
-internal JavaScript function throws an exception.
+work because of an internal JavaScript exception.*

 ### Compile and minify for production